ilrWebServices/ilr-drupal-core/README.md

     Alias /mydrupal "/var/www/ilrdrupal/docroot"

-to the <VirtualHost> block of /etc/apache2/apache2.conf.
+to the \<VirtualHost> block of /etc/apache2/apache2.conf.
 If you're on our default Vagrant virtual boxes, then don't edit apache2.conf directly.
 Edit the file that apache2.conf includes: /etc/apache2/sites-enabled/000-default.

 Finally, restart Apache

     $ sudo /etc/init.d/apache2 restart

-Go back to http://33.33.33.40/mydrupal and everything should work.
+Go back to http://33.33.33.40/mydrupal and everything should still work.